GeyserMC/GeyserWiki/_docs/geyser/understanding-the-config.md

 **`disable-bedrock-scaffolding`**: Whether Bedrock players are blocked from performing their scaffolding-style bridging.

-**`always-quick-change-armor`**: Whether Bedrock players can right-click outside their inventory to replace armor in their inventory, even if the armor slot is already occupied (which Java Edition doesn't allow).

 **`emote-offhand-workaround`**: Since Java Edition 1.9, clients have had the ability to switch the item in their mainhand and offhand with a keybind.
 Bedrock Edition does not have this ability, so this config option makes up for it, If set, when a Bedrock player performs any emote, it will swap the offhand and mainhand items, just like the Java Edition keybind.
 There are three options this can be set to:
 - `disabled` - the default/fallback, which doesn't apply this workaround
 - `no-emotes` - emotes will NOT be sent to other Bedrock clients and offhand will be swapped.
 This effectively disables all emotes from being seen.